ephraimpei/weather-forecast/readme.md

 ## Summary

-The Weather Forecast app utilizes the Weather API from http://openweathermap.org/api to extract weather data and display a 5 day forecast.
+The Weather Forecast app is a single page app that utilizes the OpenWeatherMap API from http://openweathermap.org/api to extract weather data and display a 5 day forecast.
+It also uses the autocomplete service from the Google Places API to extract the coordinates that will be used to make the call to the OpenWeatherMap API.

 ### Languages